ecr1980/RPS/README.md

 Rock Paper Scissors

-This is the initial Rock Paper Scissors excersize from The Odin Project.
+This is the secondary version of Rock Paper Scissors from The Odin Project.
+Gameplay has been moved from the console to the browser.